walter/aquamacs-emacs-starter-kit/README.markdown

        htmlize -- use nxHtml instead as htmlize is not currently compatible with emacs 23 whitespace --done
-       textmate hooks that open file in emacs? pull some from starter-kit-defuns.el
+       textmate hooks that open file in emacs? pull some from starter-kit-defuns.el --done
        starter-kit-elpa
-       pull file ->  mode, nxhtml set up, ido setup from starter-kit-misc if necessary
-       starter-kit-ruby ri config if necessary color-theme already supported in Aquamacs
+       pull file ->  mode, nxhtml set up, ido setup from starter-kit-misc if necessary --not really anything that is necessary with aquamacs, except toolbar-mode being turned off starter-kit-ruby ri config if necessary color-theme already supported in Aquamacs
             set up preferred theme on load --blackboard investigate twilight
+       color themes
+       simple green on black
 rinari config
       tags for projects